bsmith89/compbio-template/README.md

 They are also not conducive to reproducing a result after external files and directories have been changed.
 This is largely because they have file paths hard-coded in.
-IPYNBs should be used kinda like the 'Notebook' section of this document;
+IPYNBs should be used kinda like the `NOTES.md` files;
 They are a record of a thought-process/workflow, but are not guarenteed to execute the same way after subsequent commits.
 Instead, important analyses should be ported over to version controlled